wbudic/LifeLog/Current Development Check List.md

 ### v.2.2 EARTH RC 1

+* Deleting multiple items, RTF, should mark for vacuum on next logout.
 * Search keep in session should preserve and always set options as selection till it is ticked.
-  * Reset Whole View to page view, should still set the search set the search option till it is ticked.
+  * Reset Whole View to page view, should still set the search option till it is ticked.
   * Unticking Keep in Session should be honored on next browsing.
 * Order by Categories added to search/view.
 * &#10004; Page categories exclusion option in main.cnf.
 Log view server side is modified not to include excluded categories